tom-foley/C-Calculator/README.md

 ## Expression Evaluator

-An expression evaluator written in C with no dependencies.
+An expression evaluator written in C without dependencies.

 ### Usage:
 In order to use the eval() function, first download and build/link the source by running `make` in the root directory.
-Then, we can use eval() like so:
+Then, we can use `eval()` like so:
 ```
 char* expression = "3 * (2 * (1 + 1) ^ 2) + 2";
 long result = eval(expression);       //  result will yield 26

 char* expression2 = "(1 + 3 * (2 * (1 + 1) ^ 2) + 2) * 2 * 2 + 1";
 long result2 = eval(expression2);     //  result will yield 109